seL4/docs/FrequentlyAskedQuestions.md

 creation, userland must retype some Untyped into ''TCB Objects''.
 This memory then becomes kernel memory, in the sense that only the kernel can read or write it.
-Userland can still revoke it, which implicitly destroys the objects (eg threads) represented by the object.
+Userland can still revoke it, which implicitly destroys the objects (e.g., threads) represented by the object.

 The only objects directly accessible by userland are ''Frame Objects'':
 These can be mapped into an ''Address Space Object'' (essentially a page